gorse-io/docs/src/docs/contribution-guide.md

+---
+icon: pullrequest
+---
-# Developers Guide
+# Contribution Guide

-This chapter will show how to work on Gorse source code.
+This page will show how to work on Gorse source code.

 ## Setup Develop Environment